duo-labs/isthislegit/README.md

 ### Documentation

-Documentation can be found on our [wiki](https://github.com/duo-labs/isthislegit/wiki).
+Documentation can be found in the [docs folder](https://github.com/duo-labs/isthislegit/tree/master/docs).
 Find something missing?
 Let us know by filing an issue!

 ### Issues